yoelhor/aad-b2c-tools/README.md

 # Azure AD B2C Custom policy Features

 ## Autocomplete
 With autocomplete feature, you can save your time customizing a B2C policy.
 B2C extension provides you the list of policy settings, claims, technical profiles, and claims transformation aggregated from your policy files.
-Select one of the following attributes and click **ctrl+space** (cmd+space):
+Select one of the following attributes and click **ctrl+space** (cmd+space), or start typing an XML element `<` or an attribute:

-- ClaimTypeReferenceId.
-Or ReferenceId in the following XML elements: InputClaimsTransformation and OutputClaimsTransformation, list the claim types

-- ReferenceId in the following XML elements: InputClaimsTransformation and OutputClaimsTransformation, list the claims transformations

-- TechnicalProfileReferenceId.
-Or ReferenceId in the following XML elements: ValidationTechnicalProfile, IncludeTechnicalProfile, and UseTechnicalProfileForSessionManagement, lists the technical profiles

-- DefaultValue in following XML elements: InputClaim and OutputClaim, lists the [claim resolvers](https://docs.microsoft.com/en-us/azure/active-directory-b2c/claim-resolver-overview)

- To get the list of your [policy settings](#Policy-Settings) type the curly brackets `{` anywhere in your policy.

 ![Autocomplete](media/autocomplete-new.png)